gin0115/pinkcrab_function_constructors/README.md

    * `GeneralFunctions\pipe()` & `GeneralFunctions\pipeR()` have now changed and are no longer alias for compose()
    * `GeneralFunctions\setProperty()` now takes the property argument when creating the Closure.
    * **Other Changes**
-   * Constants added using the functions class name, `Functions::isBlank` can be used as a string for a callable.
+   * Constants added using the `Functions` class-name, `Functions::isBlank` can be used as a string for a callable.
 * 0.1.2 - Added `Arrays\zip()`
 * 0.1.3 - Added` Arrays\filterKey()`